 The program leading to the degree of Doctor of Philosophy in the Department of Mechanical and Aerospace Engineering complies in full with the regulations of the Graduate School concerning admission, residence requirements, qualifying and final examinations and the dissertation.

-- A qualifying examination is to be taken by each doctoral degree student within the first year.
-In the qualifying examination, the student is expected to demonstrate his/her competence in certain basic courses appropriate to modern mechanical engineering to the satisfaction of the department.
+- A qualifying examination, typically offered the last week of September, is to be taken by each doctoral degree student within the first three semesters of study.
+In the qualifying examination, the student is expected to demonstrate their competence in certain basic courses appropriate to modern mechanical engineering to the satisfaction of the department.
 A Ph.D. student will be admitted to candidacy after passing the qualifying examination as well as the defense of dissertation proposal.

 - There is no foreign language requirement.